initpy/go-book/methods.rst

 So don't worry, Go knows the type of a receiver, and knowing this it simplifies by accepting ``V.M()`` as a shorthand of ``(&V).M()`` and ``P.M()`` as a shorthand for ``(*P).M()``.

+Anyone who has done much C/C++ programming will have realized at this point the world of pain that Go saves us from by simply using sane assumptions.

 Well, well, well...
 I know these pointers/values matters hurt heads, take a break, go out, have a good coffee, and in the next chapter we will see some cool